More about: One World Observatory in New York Tickets and Tours

 You can buy your tickets for the One World Observatory at the One World Observatory box office, which opens at 9am.
 In general, in New York, I don't recommend buying tickets at the box office, as you will face long queues and you will probably enter One World already exhausted from waiting on your feet.

-The best way to buy tickets online is that, instead of waiting to buy your ticket at that time, you can go straight up and watch life begin in New York with the start of the day.
+The best way to buy tickets online is that, instead of waiting to buy your ticket at that time, you can go straight up and watch life begin in New York at the start of the day.
 You can also compare prices and rates for tickets to One World Observatory and see if there are any discounts for your visit.

 If you want a complete tour of New York, a great option is to purchase a sightseeing pass.
 For example: the New York Pass includes entry to the One World Observatory among many other activities.